 - Mold the turkey into a meatloaf shape and place into an oven-proof dish.

-- Let meatloaf rest for 15 minutes before slicing and serving traditional taco style inside a tortilla or over a bowl of rice with the diced tomatoes and chilis.
+- Let meatloaf rest for 15 minutes before slicing and serving traditional taco style inside a tortilla or over a bowl of rice with the diced tomatoes and chilies.
 Garnish with optional cilantro, lime and white/green onions.

 Thank you to Cabot Cheese for the cheese samples provided and used in this recipe.
 Which cheese would you use for this Turkey Taco Meatloaf?
 Let me know in the comments below and don’t forget to subscribe to my blog and check in for my regular posts over on Instagram, Facebook and Twitter.